behzad89/behzad89.github.io/_posts/.ipynb_checkpoints/2020-07-10-Blog-Fetching Sentinel 2 Data from Sentinel HUB using eo-learn-checkpoint.md

 country.crs
 {% endhighlight %}

-# Split to smaller tiles
+# Split to Smaller Tiles

 A 3x3 EOPatch sample, where each EOPatch has around 3.30 x 3.30 km (~300 MB per EOPatch), is presented.